QianLab/GitHub_HowTo/README.md

 # GitHub_HowTo
-Instruciton of how to use GitHub
+Instrucitons of how to use GitHub